valentinp/valentinp.github.com/_posts/2019-08-20-liberty-and-chaos copy.md

 title: Liberty, Chaos and Solitude
 ---

 Three poems on liberty, chaos, and solitude.
-Long live them all.

 *Poem 1*

 To the forgotten fruit
 Of times immemorial
 To the blood red mulberry
 the lunar currant
 the vermiculated gooseberry
 Whose drops of sour nectar
 Drip and dry